 Research skills are essential when resolving complex problems.

-Only by gathering and analyzing data from multiple sources can we begin to assess the problem and determine the most appropriate solutions accurately.
+We must gather and analyze data from multiple sources.
+Only then can we assess the problem and find the best solutions.

 3) Communication